If your business energy contract is coming to an end, or you're moving business premises, then it's important to switch your supplier.

-The good news is you won’t be tied into a deemed rates contract in the same way you would be a formal one, meaning you can terminate the deal at any time and switch to a new one, without incurring any penalty.
+The good news is you won’t be tied into a deemed rates contract in the same way you’d be tied into a formal contract.
+This means you can terminate the deal at any time and switch to a new business energy supplier without incurring any penalty.

 What other types of business energy contract could I switch to?

 If you’ve recently moved your business into a new property, and haven’t agreed a new energy deal, you need to switch as soon as possible.
-Remember, deemed tariffs don’t have a switching window, so you’re free to switch at any time.
+Remember, deemed contracts don’t have a switching window, so you’re free to switch at any time.

 The switch should take around 4-6 weeks to complete, so try to get a business energy comparison well in advance of your move.
 The energy company should supply your energy using the existing network, so there's no need for any work at your premises.